 - Set the thermostat no lower than 55 degrees if you’re going out of town.

 - Make sure you know where your home’s main water shut-off valve is located so that you can shut off your water quickly in the event of a broken pipe inside your home.
 This valve is often located in a utility room or closet or in the basement.

 If your pipes freeze

-If you experience a frozen pipe, first shut off the water to your home immediately.
+- FIRST shut off the water to your home immediately.
 Do this by turning off your home’s main water shut-off valve.
-This valve is typically located on the water pipe inside your home close to where it enters your home– in a basement or utility closet or room.
+This will limit the damage from flooding in the home.

-Thaw your pipes with warm air so that you melt the frozen water in the pipe.
-Do this with a space heater, but avoid the use of kerosene heaters or open flames.
+- Thaw your pipes with warm air so that you melt the frozen water in the pipe.
+Do this with space heaters or even a hair dryer, but avoid the use of kerosene heaters or open flames.

 Customers with questions or a water service emergency should call our customer service team at 1-800-678-6301.
 This team is available Monday through Friday from 7 a.m. to 7 p.m. for general questions and 24/7 for water service emergency calls.